Xeverous/the_website/notes/working.md

 # working with the code

+## build system

+There are at least few hundreds of static site generators.
+While the story in choosing [Nikola](https://getnikola.com) is pretty long, below is a short list of rationale:

+- Majority of static site generators are only for documentation or blogs.
+This project requires support of arbitrary directory trees and can not have inherent limitations how pages are laid out.
+- No fixed or artificially limited CSS/JS implementation or HTML templates.
+- Support for custom input data formats.
+Support for rich input format extensions.
+- Support for plugins and custom build hooks/steps.
+- Nikola uses already well-established projects (Docutils, Jinja2) which means good support and no risk of committing to something badly designed.
+This also allows easy transfer to potentially completely custom build implementation if such thing is needed in the future - right now Nikola is more or less code that only ties everything together.
+- Nikola is in Python which is a pretty common "scripting language choice" for C++ programmers.

+Still, if you think you can do better (with other framework or a completely custom build) - certainly open an issue and write your rationale.
+The core goal of the build process is to be able to write semi-rich pages in human-readable format.

+The current recommended input format for pages is [reStructuredText](https://docutils.sourceforge.io/rst.html) with this rationale:

+- Unlike Markdown, it has an actual specification.
+No problems with ever-diverging implementations.
+- Supports nesting block elements and custom block elements.

 ## general notes

 Note that this site completely replaces Nikola's default templates by using its own, parent-less theme so a lot of things that are mentioned in Nikola's documentation do not apply to this site or apply but have different effect.
 Multiple built-in features such as charts, galleries, timeline, anything blog-related, listings etc are not being used and had their respective files removed.
 This includes HTML templates, CSS and JS.
 Everything generation-related (HTML templates, CSS, JS) should be put into this site custom theme directory.
 Watch out when reading anything from https://getnikola.com/handbook.html as it implicitly assumes a blog with base theme.
 Better read https://getnikola.com/theming.html because that is the place where most functionality of this site comes from.
 Again, remember that this site theme has no base and absolutely all HTML templates are custom-made.